Hillhouse’s EZA Hill buys DHL logistics facility for US$40 million in first Thailand acquisition

 Manufacturers are also looking to diversify operations under the “China+1” strategy.

-The Grade-A asset, located in Bangkok, is fully leased to DHL for at least 10 years.
-It has a net lettable area of approximately 45,000 square metres.
+The Grade-A asset is a 20-minute drive away from the Suvarnabhumi Airport in Bangkok.
+It has a net lettable area of about 45,000 square metres, and is fully leased to DHL for at least 10 years.

 The platform expects to grow its assets under management, currently more than US$1 billion, through mergers and acquisitions and further asset acquisitions of completed and development opportunities.